quarkiverse/quarkiverse/docs/Home.md

 ## Discussions

 Because we want to centralize discussions in common places so developers including core committers can contribute, GitHub Discussions are disabled in Quarkiverse extension repositories.
-Development questions should be addressed in the [Mailing List](https://groups.google.com/g/quarkus-dev) and user questions in [Stack Overflow](https://stackoverflow.com/questions/tagged/quarkus)
+Development questions should be addressed in the [Mailing List](https://groups.google.com/g/quarkus-dev) and user questions in [Stack Overflow](https://stackoverflow.com/questions/tagged/quarkus).

+However we can enable it in the repository if the extension maintainer really wants it (open an issue requesting that and ping the `@quarkiverse/quarkiverse-owners` team in the issue).
+However be aware that Core developers will only be aware of these discussions only if they are explicitly mentioned.

 ## Contributors